vivatttt/ProxyBlocker/README.md

       <img src="https://i.ibb.co/rZ3H7vr/image.png" width="1200">
 </p>

-**You get this and a bunch of motivation to get better and develop not waste your time**
+**You get this and a bunch of motivation to get better and develop, not waste your time**

 <p align="left">
       <img src="https://i.ibb.co/ZNSLKMZ/image.png" width="1200">